Skip to content

 PLEX_USER

-Plex user(s) to sync.
+Plex user to sync for this profile.
 Can be identified by:

 • Plex account username: "username"